medwatt/gmid/README.md

 only necessary to install `PySpice`.

 `PySpice` can be installed the conventional way with `pip`.
-However, if you prefer to have an isolated environment with `conda`, the required steps are listed below.
+However, if you already use `conda` environments, the required steps are listed below.

 - `conda create -n pytorch`
 - `conda activate pytorch`